Payship/monorepo/WHITEPAPER.md

 ### Abstract

 Payship is a major step forward in **crypto lending**: Deposit any ERC20 token.
 Use any ERC20 token as collateral.
 Earn interest on any deposit.
 Borrow any ERC20 token.
-Earn PSHP on deposits and borrows.
 Stake PSHP to earn a portion of Payship income.
 Vote with PSHP on Payship future.

 Payship is a major step forward in **lending economics**: Collateral factors and interest rates of deposits and borrows are re-calculated once a day based on the performance of the entire Ethereum ERC20 token ecosystem.